 Any landowner, allottee or operator may destroy any furbearer, which has been identified as depreciating any livestock, poultry, trees or crops.
-He/she shall not commercialize in, sell, trade, or ship any pelt or parts thereof without possessing a valid Tribal furbearer license or permit.
+He/she shall not commercialize in, sell, trade, or ship any pelt or parts thereof

-without possessing a valid Tribal lurbearer licerise of p emm.

-Species Dates limits
+Species Dates Limits

 Mink and Weasel Nov.
 1- Jan.
 31 None

 Muskrat Year-round None

 Beaver Year-round None

-Bobcat (TM only) Dec.
-1- Jan.
-31 1
+Bobcat Dec.
+26 - Feb.
+15 1

 Raccoon Year-round None

 Badger Oct.
 1 - Apr.
 30 None

 Fox Oct.
 1 - Apr.
 30 None

 Skunk Year-round None

-Coyote Year-round None
+Coyote Year-round None (Tribal Members may use night vision or

-Bobcat Restrictions:
+Bobcat Restrictions

-Any person taking a bobcat must present it to a Tribal Conservation Officer for registration and tagging of the pelt
+Any person taking a bobcat must present it to a Tribal Conservation Officer for registration and tagging of the pel within 48 hours of harvest thermal optics for coyote hunting February 1 - May 31)

 The pelt must be removed from carcass, and the carcass must be surrendered to a Tribal Conservation Officer.
 No person may buy or sell bobcat pelts that are not legally tagged.
-Bobcat can be taken only by Tribal Members; the non-member bobcat season is closed.
-(Youth need general license and free youth permit.)
+Youth need general license and free youth permit.
+An annual harvest guota is set at 5 bobcats for Non-members and 15 bobcats for Tribal Members.